jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
-The base can be printed as a single piece instead of two on printers with a bed at least 300mm on one axis.
-The unified base replaces the rear and front pieces.
+The base can be printed as a single piece instead halves on printers with a bed at least 300mm on one axis.

+A version is available for the RSP-500.
+This file is 10mm taller than the normal base to account for the height of the PSU.

 This component is available with heat set inserts.